j-berg-au/BOUNDLESS/content/Notes.md

 **General**
 - Vampire Talent Tree (start as Narrative Talent)
-- Lycanthrope Talent Tree (start as Narrative Talent) **Vanguard**
+- Lycanthrope Talent Tree (start as Narrative Talent)
+- Reputation (An NPC recognises you and helps you in some way, Narrative) **Vanguard**
 - A way to self-heal?
 - Bonus effects on crits